-As a new blogger, you’re probably searching for blogging tips for beginners.
+As a new blogger, you’re probably searching for tips for beginner bloggers.
 Getting bad blogging advice and finding yourself in a mess is easy.
-As somebody with 15-plus years of blogging experience, I’m sharing my 11 blogging tips for new bloggers so that you don’t make the same errors as I did!
+As somebody with 20-plus years of blogging experience, I’m sharing my top tips for new bloggers so that you don’t make the same errors as I did!

 I’ve been blogging since 2010, so I’ve had plenty of time to make some big blogging mistakes.
 And I’ve learned many smart blogging tips along the way.

-Where you’re at in your blogging journey may be different from other new bloggers.
+Where you are in your blogging journey may be different from other new bloggers.

-However, there will be common blogging strategy mistakes that you’ll make.
+However, there will be common blogging strategy mistakes that you’ll make, and having smart tips can help you avoid them.

-It’s why I’ve pulled together my 11 tips for new bloggers, to inspire you and to share blogging strategies to grow your blog.
+It’s why I’ve pulled together my tips for beginner bloggers to inspire you and to share blogging strategies to grow your blog.

 DISCLOSURE: This post contains affiliate links, meaning if you click on a product or service, and decide to purchase it, I may receive a commission at no extra cost to you.
 All recommended products and services are based on my positive experience with them.
 For more information, please read my Disclaimer.